 “Do something that scares you everyday.
 You have nothing to lose but fear itself.”- Dalai Lama

-It stayed with me and for many years my philosophy in life has been to do 1 thing each year that terrifies me.
+It stayed with me, and for many years my philosophy in life has been to do one thing each year that terrifies me.

-I intentionally push my edges of existence every year in order to grow myself.
+I intentionally push my edges of existence every year to grow myself.

-I do not like the idea of being afraid or intimidated by something or someone.
+I do not like being afraid or intimidated by something or someone.